Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 These decaf K-cups work in all modern machines and come in boxes of 24 or 48.
 Compared to other K-cups, these come packed with more ground coffee, which translates to a bolder, more robust cup of coffee.

-When the Swiss Water method is used, most brands will typically show this on the packaging; it’s a plus for them.
+When the Swiss Water method is used, most brands will typically show this on the packaging; it’s a plus point for them.
 However, if cheaper methods are used, they tend to be hidden or hard to determine.

 When it comes to taste, you can expect complex, rich, intense flavors often associated with regular dark roast coffee.
 This coffee pairs well with milk or even better with a splash of cream; the subtle natural sweetness of milk balances the rich dark roast.